xmsanchez/wodbooker/README.md

 * Day of week: The day of the week the booking is intended to.
 * Hour: The hour of the day the booking is intented to.
 * WodBuster box URL: Every box has a different WodBuster URL.
 Users are required to introduce the one specific to their box.
 This is required for users with access to multiple boxes.
 * Days in advance: The number of days in advance with which the class can be booked.
+This field is now optional and has smart defaults based on the day of the week.
 * Booking opening hour: The time of the day when the first booking attempt should be executed.

+## Days in Advance (Offset) Feature

+The "Days in advance" field has been enhanced with smart defaults:

+- **Saturday**: 0 days (same day booking)
+- **Friday**: 1 day in advance
+- **Thursday**: 2 days in advance
+- **Wednesday**: 3 days in advance
+- **Tuesday**: 4 days in advance
+- **Monday**: 5 days in advance
+- **Sunday**: 6 days in advance

+The offset field is now optional and will automatically suggest the appropriate value based on the selected day of the week.
+Users can still customize this value if needed.

 Once the request is created, a thread will take care of it by: